 - Nguyễn Nho:

 In 1966 Colonel Nguyen Van Hieu, 22nd Infantry Commander appointed me his press media officer.
-Pertaining to his simplicity, I recall one time I accompanied General Hieu on one of his missions by helicopter.
-When we came back to the headquarters, it was passed one o'clock.
+About his simplicity, I recall one time I accompanied General Hieu on one of his missions by helicopter.
+When we came back to the headquarters, it was passed at one o'clock.
 We went to the dining hall to be told there were no more foods.
 General Hieu took the news gleefully and went back to the headquarters to take his siesta.
-Half and hour later, the telephone rang to invite General Hieu to return to get his dinner.
+Half an hour later, the telephone rang to invite General Hieu to return to get his dinner.
 He tagged me along.
-At the dining hall we were served with a dish of omelets and some boiled vegetable.
+At the dining hall, we were served with a dish of omelets and some boiled vegetables.
 Since we were very hungry, we ate with great appetite.

 - Tạ Thanh Long:

 After the transfer of the 5th Division command to Colonel Le Van Hung ceremony, on June 1971, I approached General Hieu and invited him to go partying with a group of Colonels and Generals, which included General Lam Quang Tho, the Commanding General of the 18th Division, General Hieu excused himself with the pretext he had to attend to some personal affairs.
 After the party, I went home.
 When I reached Ben Cat, I saw General Hieu's car parked on the side of the road.
 I approached the vehicle and saw General Hieu and his driver, each one eating a loaf of bread with a ripe banana in one hand!

 - Lê Đình Lâm: